dcs3spp/BaseProps_Hoc_Compile/README.md

   }
 ```

-How is it possible to pass on base component's own properties using nested HOC?
+How is it possible to pass on base component's own properties using nested HOC without having to cast connect component argument as any?